 After your draw period is over you enter the repayment period, which means you can no longer draw money from your line of credit.
 Your repayment phase is the period of time to pay for both interest and principal.

 Most of the cons of home equity loans are the pros of HELOCs and vice-versa.

 HELOCs can be cheaper than home equity loans and depend on how long you hold the loan and the interest rates.
 While it’s listed as a pro, variable interest rates are also a major con as well as markets fluctuate.

 One major pro of HELOCs is that you don’t have to waste money on unused interest.
 If you are paying for your child’s education you will only pay interest once you tap into your line of credit for each tuition payment.

 3. Low Introductory Rates

 Another big pro of HELOCs is the low introductory rates.
-The terms usually range from 6-12 months which makes the interest payments very low for the first year.
+The terms usually range from 6-12 months which makes the interest payments very low for the few months to a year.